cyberway/cyberway.documentation/validators/mainnet_connection/appendix_a.md

 ```sh
 sudo docker ps
 ```
-Containers are considered to be successfully installed if there are:
+Containers are considered to be successfully installed if the following conditions are met:
   * no error messages in the log file;
   * the messages about installing containers with the names `nodeosd` and `mongo`;
   * the containers are in running state.